SuiMachine/Lunacid---Save-converter/Release/README.md

 # Lunacid---Save-converter
-A save converter that can convert binary formatted saves into xml and back.
+A save converter that can convert binary formatted saves or config files into human readable xml format and back.

 **Important:** I do not take the responsibility for corrupted saves.
 Use it at your own risk!